Alert Source Discuss

 Properties

 The protocol underlying a pair of gateways is expected to guarantee a series of properties.
-For detailed definition and discussion we refer to XChain Research’s Cross-chain Interoperability Report.
+For a detailed definition and discussion, we refer to XChain Research’s Cross-chain Interoperability Report.

 • The protocol MUST guarantee Safety: A message is delivered at the destination if and only if it was sent at the source.
 The delivery process must ensure a message is only delivered once the sending transaction is finalized, and not delivered more than once.
 Note that there can be multiple messages with identical parameters that must be delivered separately.

-• The protocol MUST guarantee Liveness: A sent message is delivered at the destination eventually, assuming Liveness and censorship-resistance of the source and destination chains.
+• The protocol MUST guarantee Liveness: A sent message is eventually delivered to the destination, assuming Liveness and censorship-resistance of the source and destination chains and that any protocol costs are paid.

 • The protocol SHOULD guarantee Timeliness: A sent message is delivered at the destination within a bounded delivery time, which should be documented.